Sebastianhju/Runeterra-5e/Items/Consumables.md

 Cost: 100 Gold

 As an action you can drink this elixir.
-Until your next long rest, you gain gold whenever you score a takedown.
+Fort the next hour, you gain gold whenever you score a takedown.
 The amount of gold equals to ten times the creatures challenge rating.

 ---